 Of course, there is Aicha Kondiicha in Morocco and numerous djinn too.

-I visited a ghost in Samcheok, South Korea who is celebrated with statues of penises and the eerie Greek ghosttown in Turkey as well.
+I visited a ghost in Samcheok, South Korea who is celebrated with statues of penises and the slept in a famous haunted London hotel as well.

-Happy Halloween from all of us – don’t forget to give treats so you don’t get tricked!
+Happy Halloween!
+Don’t forget to give treats so you don’t get tricked!